OPT Gastroenterology Nurse Practitioner Jobs

 Clarify H-1B sponsorship intentions early with employers

-OPT gives you up to 12 months to work, but long-term authorization requires H-1B sponsorship.
+OPT gives you up to 12 months to work, but long-term authorization requires H-1B visa sponsorship.
 Ask directly whether the employer has sponsored H-1B visas for NPs before.
 This protects you from investing in roles where no long-term pathway exists.

 Can I work as a Gastroenterology Nurse Practitioner on OPT?